August 12 ,2018

 Bushes or shrubs might look nice near the home, but they may also act as convenient cover for criminals that want to break into your home.
 Burglars do not want to act out in the open, so they look for places where they can commit their crimes from concealment.
 If you keep your bushes and trees well trimmed, you eliminate some of these hiding places, and it can help to keep your home more secure.

 These tips can help to improve your home security, but it doesn’t end there.
 Having a secure home is as much about what you do every day as it is about the security features you install.
 You have to lock your doors and windows at night and when you are away from home.
 You should also be careful about what you do with spare keys, and if you have an alarm system, you should change the code once a year.
-With these few tips you can keep your family was becoming another statistic.
+With a home safety checklist and these few tips on secure your home can keep your family was becoming another statistic.